amitxv/PC-Tuning/docs/physical-setup.md

 - Favor short, shielded cables

+- Clean pins and connectors of devices.
+Use compressed air to remove dust from slots such as PCIe, NVMe, RAM etc

 ## Cooling

 - Generally, the goal is to run components as close as possible to ambient temperature